maiskt/hackathon.github.io/docs/06-Bank.md

       FF14_12     |  Made an investment, including bought stock or shares FF14_13     |  Paid for goods or services at a grocery store, clothing shop or any other store/shop

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

 ## REG_BANK_BASIC

-* Description: counts individuals who have an account registered in their name with a full-service bank and used it for cash-in (deposit) or cash-out (withdrawal), or to transfer money to another individual, or conduct account maintenance.
+Counts individuals who have an account registered in their name with a full-service bank and used it for cash-in (deposit) or cash-out (withdrawal), or to transfer money to another individual, or conduct account maintenance.
 REG_BANK_BASIC was derived from REGISTERED_BANK and BANK_BASIC.

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

 ## REG_BANK_ADV

-* Description: counts individuals who have an account registered in their name with a full-service bank and used it for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits.
+Counts individuals who have an account registered in their name with a full-service bank and used it for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits.
 REG_BANK_ADV was derived from REGISTERED_BANK and BANK_ADV.

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

 ## ACTIVE_BANK_BASIC

-* Description: counts individuals who have an account registered in their name with a full-service bank and used it for cash-in (deposit) or cash-out (withdrawal), or to transfer money to another individual, or conduct account maintenance in the last 90 days.
+Counts individuals who have an account registered in their name with a full-service bank and used it for cash-in (deposit) or cash-out (withdrawal), or to transfer money to another individual, or conduct account maintenance in the last 90 days.
 ACTIVE_BANK_BASIC was derived from ACTIVE_BANK and BANK_BASIC.

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

 ## ACTIVE_BANK_ADV

-* Description: counts individuals who have an account registered in their name with a full-service bank and used it for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits in the last 90 days.
+Counts individuals who have an account registered in their name with a full-service bank and used it for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits in the last 90 days.
 ACTIVE_BANK_ADV was derived from ACTIVE_BANK and BANK_ADV.

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

 ## ACTIVE30_BANK_ADV

-* Description: counts individuals who have an account registered in their name with a full-service bank and used it for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits in the last 30 days.
+Counts individuals who have an account registered in their name with a full-service bank and used it for saving, borrowing, insurance, investment, bill payment or receiving wages or government benefits in the last 30 days.
 ACTIVE30_BANK_ADV was derived from ACTIVE30_BANK and BANK_ADV.

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

 ## BANK_STAGE

-* Description: A series of progressive stages through which individuals become more active users of more sophisticated financial services.
+A series of progressive stages through which individuals become more active users of more sophisticated financial services.

   Bank stages                  |                       Descriptions
   -----------------------------|------------------------------------------------------